 Easter has been and gone… is summer on its way?
 We hope so.
-It’s definitely the time to think about outdoor furniture and making the most of the warmer, lighter days.
+It’s definitely the time to think about outdoor garden furniture and making the most of the warmer, lighter days.
 Our contemporary garden furniture is hand-chosen by us and made in Europe.
 We work with the very best names in the business; family run companies who have been making garden furniture for a long time.
 Their designs are created by named and award-winning designers, with an expert knowledge about construction and materials that can’t be beaten.

 Manuti and Tribù are based in Belgium, Point and Calma in Spain, Smania hails from Italy and specialist parasol makers Sywawa are also from Belgium.
 Between them we are confident they offer the very best designs on the market today.

 How To Choose?
 Outdoor furniture obviously needs to be incredibly robust, using the highest quality materials; cheap designs may seem a bargain but simply wont last and will look sad and worn before the season is out.
 Along with choosing a style that will complement your indoor look, there is also a decision on what kind of material to choose.

 Teak is ideal for outdoor use, hard-wearing and natural.
 It’s a tropical hard-wood, sourced from managed plantations, and contains lots of natural oils making it durable enough to remain outdoors all year round.
 It will also weather beautifully with age.